 However, it is worth repeating that we see corporate fundamentals as reasonable and see no immediate risks of a significant rise in defaults.

 Exhibit No Signs of a Debt Cliff.
 High-Yield Bond Maturity Schedule as a Percentage of Outstanding

-Source: Morningstar Direct, Morningstar U.S. High Yield Bond Index.
-Data as of 31 October 2023.
-Forecasts shown are not a reliable indicator of future performance.
-Data presented is indicative and for illustrative purposes only.
+Source: Morningstar calculation.
+Morningstar U.S. High Yield Bond Index.
+Data as of October 31, 2023.
+For illustrative purposes only.